When are my taxes due?

 The Village tax funds stay in the community and cover Village operating and all local voted millages.

-The Township tax funds are distributed to several entities: State of Michigan (education), Oakland Community College, Oakland Intermediate Schools (allocated and voted), local schools (allocated and voted), County operating, Township operating, Oakland County Parks and Recreation, Huron Clinton Metro Authority, Zoo Authority, and the Oakland County Public Transit Authority.
+The Township tax funds are distributed to several entities: State of Michigan (education), Oakland Community College, Oakland Intermediate Schools (allocated and voted), local schools (allocated and voted), County operating, Township operating, Oakland County Parks and Recreation, Huron Clinton Metro Authority, Zoo Authority, Art Institute, and the Oakland County Public Transit Authority.

 What do the terms Assessed Value, State Equalized Value and Taxable Value mean on my Notice of Assessment?